High Routes at Les Contamines

 - A full programme of guided walks

-- NEW for 2016 - all transport to and from walks
+- All transport to and from walks

 - The services of an experienced HF Holidays' leader